nicholasferguson/Portable_SIMD/Readme.md

 	  gtest 1.7.0 <==== removed....11/7/2016

 	  Current tests were for SIMD's AVX, AVX2, SSE2 only.

-	  Path to gtest on your machine needs to be added to project file, before you can build.

 	+ This project is to test a SIMD type API, based on VecCore/VecGeom, that could allow switching SIMD wrappers, such as UMESIMD or VC.
 In this test, I reorganized code.